Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 </build>
  ```

-## Write a blob into a new storage account
+## Create a Linux virtual machine

 Create a new file named `AzureApp.java` in the project's `src/main/java` directory.
-Paste in the following code to set up the imports used in the example code:
+Paste in the following code to set up the imports used in the example code in this guide:

 ```java
 package com.fabrikam.testAzureApp;